Last Updated on March 17, 2026 by Ewen Finser

 Marketing

-Since we are here, complaining about apps, let’s check out the marketing.
-Mangomint purportedly has features to help you with marketing like promotions, automations, and targeted email/text campaigns.
+Since we are here, complaining about apps, let’s check out the marketing side.
+Mangomint has built-in features to help you with marketing like promotions, automations, and targeted email/text campaigns.

-I like the “Automated flow” section because it gives you a lot of flexibility in custom marketing designs.
+I do like the “Automated Flows” section because it gives you a lot of flexibility in custom marketing designs.
 With this you can do things like:

 - Upsell memberships